freemansoft/win10-storage-spaces/README.md

-# Create Storage Spaces in Windows 10
+# Create Tiered Storage Spaces in Windows 10
 Windows Server O/S contains Storage Spaces support for Server Spaces tiered storage.
 You can front slower spinning disks with smaller faster SSDs.
 Windows 10 has a Storage Spaces GUI Control Panel that does not include the tiered storage GUI.